 At Kosmo Machine, our internationally accredited program offers conventional as well as 6-axis robotic welding.
 Our welders excel in ASME/AWS Certified Steam Jacketed Assemblies and precision weldments, including projects such as jacketed piping and other pressure vessels, structural weldments, and custom tables.

-Electronic controls aid our welders in creating consistent and uniform weld joints.
+Engineered controls aid our welders in creating consistent and uniform weld joints.
 As a finishing touch, paint is smoothly and evenly applied in our new 12’x20′ booth.

 Our welding program is in accordance with ASME and PED CE Category II Certified, allowing for the exportation of pressure vessels to Europe.